Sparse sampling and dilation operations on a Gibbs weighted tree, and multifractal formalism: Statement of the main results

-This situation is very similar to the one studied in \cite{BS2020}, and with some work, one can adapt most of the arguments of \cite{BS2020}.
 We choose not to give the proof of Theorem \ref{main3}, and to focus on Theorems \ref{main} and \ref{main2}, since these are two situations where new phenomena appear, in particular where the multifractal formalism does not hold any more.